Justin Cooper Discusses 2022 Struggles, Washougal Win, MXoN - Racer X

 After a major foot injury sidelined him for all of Monster Energy Supercross, Justin Cooper returned to action for Lucas Oil Pro Motocross, but he hasn't been the same Justin Cooper as we saw last year.
 The Monster Energy Yamaha Star Racing rider had 324 points at this stage of the championship last year, and has 275 now.
 He just scored his first moto win of the season via a second-moto triumph at Washougal, but fourth in moto one held him from grabbing the overall.

 Still, the moto win is a sign of life, and a sign of progress.
 Perhaps Cooper can go on a run and end his season on a high note?
-Kellen Braurer talked to him about it.
+Kellen Brauer talked to him about it.

 Racer X: 4-1 on the day.
 How does it feel to just finally break through and maybe kind of ride like you know how to ride?